laroccacharly/BlackBox-Scala/readme.md

 }
 ```

+With an EpsilonGreedy strategy, the sampling distribution can look like this :
 ![alt text](plotGreedySampler.png)

-To set `greedyDomainSize`,
+`greedyDomainSize` could be an hyperparameter just like `epsilon`.
-I used `progress` so that `greedyDomainSize = const * progress` because as `progress` becomes smaller,
+In our case, the following formula is used  `greedyDomainSize = const * progress` because, as the algorithm converges
-we expect `greedyDomainSize` to get smaller also.
+ to the minimum, the `greedyDomainSize` should get smaller.

 ## A Distributed approach (WIP)

 Is there a way to improve the basic algorithm even more?
 Why not use parallelism?
-The function can be sampled by multiple workers
+The function doesn't have to be evaluated in a specific order.
-at the same time.
-Results would be sent to a Master that updates the  `currentBestResult`
+Instead, it can be sampled by multiple workers at the same time.
+Observations made by the workers
-until the `stoppingCriteria` is reached.
+are processed by a Master that updates the `currentBestObservation` until the `stoppingCriteria` is reached.

-Here is the architecture of the program that I propose.
+Here is a possible architecture :

 ![alt text](architecture.png)

-A User passes in a `configName` that a `ConfigFactory` uses to create the configuration object of the experiment.
+A User gives a `configName` that a `ConfigFactory` uses to create the configuration object of the experiment.
 It basically contains hyperparameters such as `epsilon` and `stoppingCriteria` that are used to initialize all the different actors.

 - 1 : `Start` is sent to master.
 It triggers the experiment.